wojciech-panek/devtalk-testing-exercise/README.md

 # Testing exercise

+Your assignment is to write unit tests (components, reducers, sagas, etc.).

 Project is very simple.
 Main functions of the project are:

 - website displays list of teams in the Premier League with team value,